StanForever/awesome-websites/README.md

 * [http://myfridgefood.com](http://myfridgefood.com/) : Put in whatever you have in your fridge and it will tell you everything you can make with them.
 * [https://www.mailinator.com](https://www.mailinator.com/) : Use any email you think up. :e-mail:
 * [https://www.mindmup.com](https://www.mindmup.com/) : Free online mind mapping.
+* [https://www.myfonts.com](https://www.myfonts.com/home) : The largest selection of professional fonts for any project.
+* [https://www.mountainproject.com](https://www.mountainproject.com) : Find boulders and rocks to climb.
+* [https://www.mypustak.com](https://www.mypustak.com/) : You can order any book through this website for free of cost.
+They charge only for there courier service.
+* [https://minutes.io](https://minutes.io/) : Quickly capture effective notes during meetings.

 ## N :
 * [https://neave.com](https://neave.com/) : A collection of interactive tools, apps, toys and art.